The following material is experimental writing. I am attempting to transcend normal space-time linear stories.

 Insight and Mindfulness: A Journey Through Dreams–Explore the Depths of Your Mind Through Dreams

 In 1964, at the age of eight years, I found myself grappling with a persistent fear of sleep.
 Nights were fraught with nightmares, making the prospect of falling asleep a daunting task.
-Though my parents forced me to go to bed early almost every school night, I rarely drifted off before midnight, in vain attempts to counter the dread of sleep and the monsters that would terrorize me.
-I developed a nightly ritual of introspection—reviewing my day and contemplating how I could improve my thoughts, behavior, and interactions to try to reduce the incidence of “daymares”, which consisted of bullying behavior by classmates, babysitters, my sister, or my father.
+Though my parents forced me to go to bed early almost every school night, I rarely drifted off before midnight, and my body supplied extra adrenaline In vain attempts to counter the dread of sleep and the monsters that would terrorize me.
+I developed a nightly ritual of introspection—reviewing my day and contemplating how I could improve my thoughts, behavior, and interactions to try to reduce the incidence of “daymares”, which consisted of bullying behavior by classmates, babysitters, occasionally my sister (OK Pam you are not the villain here), or my father, usually the Master P.unisher.

-It was during this tumultuos period that I experienced a dream so vivid and intense that it would forever alter my understanding of evil, fear, idolatry, shamanic understanding, mindfulness, and self-awareness.
+It was during this tumultuous period that I experienced a dream so vivid and intense that it would forever alter my understanding of evil, fear, idolatry, shamanic understanding, mindfulness, and self-awareness.

 Here is THE DREAM: